alajusticia/laravel-auth-tracker/README.md

 # Laravel Auth Tracker

-#### Track and manage sessions, Passport tokens and Airlock tokens in Laravel.
+#### Track and manage sessions, Passport tokens and Sanctum tokens in Laravel.

 This package allows you to track separately each login (session or token), attaching informations by parsing the User-Agent and saving the IP address.